Sensing when to share the gospel, even with close friends, can be incredibly tricky in Spain.

 Be disciples.
 Make disciples.
 Let’s do both, together.

 - SEND International’s internship programs include both practical outreach and personal growth through discipling relationships.
-We offer discipleship-focused internships in China, Japan, Ukraine, Southeast Asia, Croatia, Spain, Macedonia and New York City.
+We offer discipleship-focused internships in East Asia, Japan, Ukraine, Southeast Asia, Croatia, Spain, Macedonia and New York City.
 Find one that suits your interests.

 - SEND offers more than 200 opportunities to make disciples around the world.
 Explore them here.